 PC: Accessibility was brought up to current standards, as was the level design that would seem rather punishing through today’s lenses if we had kept it exactly as it was.
 All in all, though, we’re extremely happy with the result.
 We feel we were able to keep Flashback’s soul and put it into a new body.

-What team at VectorCell has been working on the game?
-Did they take part in the development of the original game?
+Which team at VectorCell has been working on the game?

 PC: We’re a team of fifteen and five of the lead were part of the original project.
 To that you have to add externals that came in to work on various specialised domains, such as film direction, sound design, music, dialogues and scenario.